Frequently Asked Questions

 If there is no settlement in Step 4, the grievance shall be referred to the Vice-President, Academic for a final decision.

 2. If a Grievance is concerning the interpretation or application of Conservatory policies and procedures, it shall be settled in the following manner:

-Within seven (7) business days from the time of the incident or knowledge of it, the student/parent shall discuss the matter with the Manager, Conservatory Services with a view to resolving the difference.
+Within seven (7) business days from the time of the incident or knowledge of it, the student/parent shall discuss the matter with the Program Administrator, General or Academy Programs, Conservatory with a view to resolving the difference.

 If there is no settlement in Step 1, a written statement of the grievance shall be submitted within seven (7) business days to the Director.
 A decision will be made in consultation with the Conservatory Advisory Team.